John Locke: Religious beliefs

 Some scholars have seen Locke's political convictions as based on his religious beliefs.
-Locke's religious trajectory began in Calvinist trinitarianism, but by the time of the Reflections (1695) Locke was advocating not just Socinian views on tolerance but also Socinian Christology.
-Wainwright (1987) notes that in the posthumously published Paraphrase (1707) Locke's interpretation of one verse, Ephesians 1:10, is markedly different from that of Socinians like Biddle, and may indicate that near the end of his life Locke returned nearer to an Arian position, thereby accepting Christ's pre-existence.
+Locke's parents were Puritans, so his religious trajectory began in Calvinist trinitarianism.
+By the time of the Reflections (1695) Locke was advocating not just Socinian views on tolerance but also Socinian Christology.
+Wainwright (1987) notes that in the posthumously published Paraphrase (1707) Locke's interpretation of one verse, Ephesians 1:10, is markedly different from that of Socinians such as Biddle, and may indicate that near the end of his life Locke returned nearer to an Arian position, thereby accepting Christ's pre-existence.

 Locke was at times unsure about the subject of original sin, so he was accused of Socinianism, Arianism, or Deism.
-Locke argued that the idea that "all Adams Posterity [are] doomed to Eternal Infinite Punishment, for the Transgression of Adam" was "little consistent with the Justice or Goodness of the Great and Infinite God", leading Eric Nelson to associate him with Pelagian ideas.
+Locke argued that the idea that "all Adams Posterity [are] doomed to Eternal Infinite Punishment, for the Transgression of Adam was "little consistent with the Justice or Goodness of the Great and Infinite God", leading Eric Nelson to associate him with Pelagian ideas.
 However, he did not deny the reality of evil.
-Man was capable of waging unjust wars and committing crimes.
-Criminals had to be punished, even with the death penalty.
+He believed that humans were capable of waging unjust wars and committing crimes and that criminals had to be punished, even with the death penalty.

 With regard to the Bible, Locke was very conservative.
-He retained the doctrine of the verbal inspiration of the Scriptures.
-The miracles were proof of the divine nature of the biblical message.
+He retained the doctrine of the verbal inspiration of the Scriptures, considering miracles to be proof of the divine nature of the biblical message.
 Locke was convinced that the entire content of the Bible was in agreement with human reason (The Reasonableness of Christianity, 1695).
 Although Locke was an advocate of tolerance, he urged the authorities not to tolerate atheism, because he thought denial of God's existence undermined the social order and led to chaos.
 That excluded all atheistic varieties of philosophy and all attempts to deduce ethics and natural law from purely secular premises.
 In Locke's opinion the cosmological argument was valid and proved God's existence.
 His political thought was based on Protestant Christian views.
 Locke advocated a sense of piety out of gratitude to God for giving reason to men.

+Locke engaged deeply with contemporary theological debates about the restoration of the Jews to the Land of Israel.
+He came to these views through close study of Seder Odor by Franciscus Mercurius van Helmont and by theological exchanges with Isaac Newton.
+In his notes on Romans 11:23, Locke interpreted Paul's metaphor of Jews being "grafted in again" as indicating that the Jews would one day flourish anew as a people, profess Christianity, and be restored to the land promised to the patriarchs.
+This interpretation aligned with his earlier statements in The Reasonableness of Christianity (1695), where he emphasized that first-century Jews lived in expectation of the Messiah and a divinely established kingdom.
+His theological framework shaped his evangelical view of contemporary Jews as a community ultimately destined for conversion and a state of their own.